SrGnis/cdda-no_dust/README.md

-# CDDA No Dust Mod Automation
+# CDDA No Dust Mod

 An automated system for creating no-dust mods for Cataclysm: Dark Days Ahead (CDDA) from the official repository data.